 7. La Conner

 La Conner, WA is a great place to visit in the spring thanks to the annual Skagit Valley Tulip Festival that takes place there very April.
-It’s about a two-hour drive from Seattle so when you’re done taking photos in the famous tulip fields, be sure to take your time and also check out the historic museums, charming wineries, and U-pick farms.
+It’s about a two-hour drive from Seattle so you should plan to spend a full weekend there exploring the tulip fields, historic museums, charming wineries, and U-pick farms.
+They also offer amazing whale tours!

 8. Sequim

-Sequim, WA is about two and a half hours from Seattle and known for its lavender.
-If you go during the third weekend of July you can partake in the Sequim Lavender Festival.
-In addition to picking tons of lavender, be sure to explore the Dungeness National Wildlife Refuge.
+Sequim, WA is about two and a half hours from Seattle and is known for its fields of lavender.
+In the spring, you can enjoy fresh local food, shop at charming boutiques, and explore the Dungeness National Wildlife Refuge.
+If you go back in July you can partake in the Sequim Lavender Festival and go home with bundles of fresh lavender.

 9. Leavenworth